Will Schmahl

 The artwork I create reflects who I am— a balance of careful planning, spontaneous exploration, and a touch of messiness.

-MessageMy career in advertising has spanned 23 years, but my creative journey began long before that.
-I first studied music at Moravian College, where I was surrounded by passionate art majors whose love for visual arts sparked my own interest in painting.
-After leaving Moravian, I moved back to NYC to pursue dance at Marymount Manhattan College.
-However, a knee injury cut my dance career short, leading me to my first 9-to-5 job in advertising.
+I first studied music at Moravian College, where I was surrounded by passionate art majors whose love for visual art sparked my own interest in painting.
+After leaving Moravian, I moved back to New York City to pursue dance at Marymount Manhattan College.
+A knee injury cut my dance career short, which led me into my first 9-to-5 job in advertising.
+Even as my professional life evolved through advertising, entrepreneurship, and technology, creativity remained the constant thread.

 Statement